 In today’s ever-changing market conditions, funeral service professionals need to develop and implement innovative practices to ensure their businesses’ success long into the future.
 By participating in relevant learning opportunities, you can learn business strategies that yield results.

-Homesteaders has partnered with Drake University to offer the Certificate in Strategic Business Management course for funeral professionals.
-Now in its second session, the three-day classroom experience provides strategies and best practices that funeral home owners, managers and candidates for succession can immediately begin implementing in their firms.
+Homesteaders has collaborated with Drake University to offer the Certificate in Strategic Business Management course for funeral professionals.
+The three-day classroom experience provides strategies and best practices that funeral home owners, managers and candidates for succession can immediately begin implementing in their firms.

 Matthew Mitchell, Assistant Professor of International Business and Strategy at Drake University, helped develop the Certificate in Strategic Business Management class in conjunction with Homesteaders.
 Mitchell, who is also an author, consultant and guest lecturer for organizations around the globe, will serve as a facilitator for the course.
 He recently shared his insights on professional development for funeral directors and how this learning opportunity can help you develop a plan for the future of your funeral business.

 What is your personal philosophy when it comes to ongoing education and professional development?

 I would characterize myself as a lifelong learner.
 Whether I’m in an educational setting or working with businesses, I take every opportunity to learn about my clients, about my customers, about their needs and about the business environment in general.